 My name is Mariella and I am a qualified CELTA teacher at Maltalingua.
 I have spent the past fourteen years teaching English and I’ve never looked back since.
 I have been actively involved in teaching, teacher training, exam preparation as well as testing and examining.
 I love teaching because it gives me the opportunity to work with people coming from countries with different cultural backgrounds and this multicultural environment is an enriching experience in itself.

 It gives me a lot of satisfaction to watch my students make progress and feel that they have achieved their goals in language learning.
 Over the years I’ve learnt that teaching is all about learning and enabling others to learn.

 One of the best things about working at Maltalingua is the camaraderie in the staff room.
 I’m proud to say that I am part of a strong academic team which is always ready to lend a hand and which strives to grow and develop professionally.

 When I’m not teaching I try to find time to do things I enjoy like rambling, swimming, reading and last but not least travelling.

 Hi, I'm Paul.

 I started teaching in 2009.
 I thought teaching would be a great summer job, but when I met my first class, everything changed!
-I learnt that teaching was a fantastic way to make new friends and help students to become better in English.
+I learnt that teaching was a fantastic way to make new friends and help students to become better at English.
 It was loads of fun!
 Since 2009, I have worked in a lot of different schools and many classrooms, and I’ve met some amazing individuals.
 Teaching is now my full-time profession, and I would never change it.